mauro1998/nx-poc-test/README.md

 Make sure you have everything setup to run the ionic application in a physical device or using an emulator.

-**Android**: If you are building for Android, follow the [Android Platform Guide](https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html).
+**Android**: If you are building for Android, follow the [Android Platform Guide](https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html) and install all the requirements.

-`ionic cordova run android --device`
+To run the application in a physical android device, run: `ionic cordova run android --device` To run the application in an android emulator, run: `ionic cordova emulate android`

-**iOS**: If you are building for iOS, follow the [iOS Platform Guide](https://cordova.apache.org/docs/en/latest/guide/platforms/ios/index.html).
+**iOS**: If you are building for iOS, follow the [iOS Platform Guide](https://cordova.apache.org/docs/en/latest/guide/platforms/ios/index.html) and install all the requirements.

+To run the application in a physical iOS device, run: `ionic cordova run ios --device` To run the application in an iOS emulator, run: `ionic cordova emulate ios`

+If you want to add live reload capabilities to make live changes just add the `-l` flag to any of the previous commands. i.e. `ionic cordova emulate android -l`

 ## Code scaffolding